solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_01_Server_Parameters.md

 PostgreSQL server parameters allow database architects and developers to optimize the PostgreSQL engine for their specific application workloads.
 One of the advantages of Flexible Server is the large number of server parameters exposed by the service.
 Some important exposed parameters are listed below, but storage and compute tiers affect the possible parameter values (such as `shared_buffers`).

-Since Azure Database for PostgreSQL is a managed database service, users are not provided host or OS access to view or modify configuration files such as `postgresql.conf`.
+Since Azure Database for PostgreSQL Flexible Server is a managed database service, users are not provided host or OS access to view or modify configuration files such as `postgresql.conf`.
 The content of the file is automatically updated based on parameter changes in the Server Parameters page.

 Some parameters that cannot be configured at the server level can be configured at the connection level.
 Moreover, *dynamic* parameters can be changed without restarting the server, while modifying *static* parameters warrants a restart.